Early morning I hear geese in a fog so blue and dense

 setting fire to bark beetles struggling in white water.

-When I forget the sky, there is a loneliness that can strip muscle from bone
+When I forget the sky, there is a loneliness that can strip muscle from the bone

 but I don’t know that until later.